royhansen99/object-recipes/README.md

 // set() returns a new entity-instance with updated fields,
 // without touching the original instance.
 //
+// If new values (all of them) are identical (Object.is) to
+// current values, there is no change happening, so the
+// current instance is returned unchanged.
+//
 // Argument is type-safe and will give errors if invalid. const update = person.set({ name: 'John Doe', age: 20 }).get();